 Case Studies in Mathematical Modelling

-Description: This year, in 2023, Case studies in Mathematical Modelling will form part of a course in Applied Statistical Modelling.
-Course materials relevant to the case studies will be posted here.
+Description: In 2023, these case studies in Mathematical Modelling featured as part of a course in Applied Statistical Modelling.
+The lecture notes relating to the case studies, as well as various analytical and computational exercises, are posted here, for archival purposes.

 Course documents: